 Just consider some of the teachings among professing Christians and agnostics—ranging from the bizarre to the more traditional—and compare them with Scripture.

 - The Church of Jesus Christ of Latter-day Saints (Mormons) teaches that Jesus is the spirit brother of Lucifer and the offspring of a heavenly mother and father.

-- Jehovah’s Witnesses claim that Jesus is really the archangel Michael, a created being who died on a stake and never rose bodily from the grave.
+- Jehovah’s Witnesses claim that Jesus is not God incarnate, but really was the archangel Michael, a created being who died on a stake and rose to resume his role as Michael.

 - A number of years ago, an author who professes agnosticism asserted that Jesus never really existed at all, that He was a myth, a legend constructed from pagan beliefs that predated the first century (Mystery Babylon and the Lost Ten Tribes in the End Time by Darrell Conder).